 The answer: it depends (doesn’t it always?).
 While faking a smile can sometimes boost your spirits for a little while, long-term, authentic happiness comes from real changes.
 Also, forcing too much positivity on yourself when you’re feeling down can have the opposite effect and you may end up feeling even worse.
 Still, you can make do with a little fake happiness in a pinch.

 If you want to learn all about fake vs authentic happiness, read on.
 In this article, I’ll take a look at the efficacy of faking happiness with some relevant tips and examples.

 - The difference between looking and being happy

-- Faking happiness online
+- Faking happiness on social media

 - Faking happiness offline